Skip to main content

 danger

-Once the service is created on your Git provider, you will not be able to delete it anymore from Console.
+Once the service is created on your Git provider, the Console won't be able to delete it.
+In case you need to delete the service, you have to do it manually from your Git provider.

 info

-When creating your microservice, the Console also generates a CI file (e.g. .gitlab-ci.yml) along side the service files.
+When creating your microservice, the Console also generates a CI/CD file (e.g. .gitlab-ci.yml) alongside the service files.
 This file is used to instruct your pipeline provider for continuous integration and continuous deployment.

 You can set up the CI file by yourself or use instead Mia-Platform pipeline templates.
 In order to use the templates provided by Mia-Platform you can contact your referent to configure the pipeline templates within your Console installation.